CosmWasm/cosmwasm/IBC.md

 we struggled to map this idea to the CosmWasm model.
 However, we also discovered a deep similarity between these requirements and the [submessage semantics](./SEMANTICS.md#submessages).
-It just requires some careful coding on the contract developer's side to new throw errors.
-This produced 3 suggests on how to handle errors and rollbacks _inside `ibc_packet_receive`_
+It just requires some careful coding on the contract developer's side to not throw errors.
+This produced 3 suggestions on how to handle errors and rollbacks _inside `ibc_packet_receive`_

 1. If the message doesn't modify any state directly, you can simply put the